-Executes an operating system command as a spawned child process and waits for the child process to return.
+Executes an operating system command or program as a child process, synchronously.
+(Deprecated)

-permits a Caché process to invoke a command of the host operating system.
-It executes the program or command specified in oscommand
+permits a Caché process to invoke a program or a command of the host operating system.
+It executes the program or command specified in program

 returns the following status codes: